Getting started in stargazing

 The flip side to all this is that as you gaze at these objects you’re viewing ancient light that’s often travelled for millennia just to fall on your eye.
 That’s no small thing in my opinion.
 And even if a galaxy appears as a little, grey smudge, what you’re seeing in that moment through the telescope is typically the combined light of billions of immensely-distant stars.

 It’s all a matter of perspective.
 I’ve certainly found that a subtle view at the eyepiece can produce a profound sense of wonder when you begin to reflect on what it actually is you’re looking at.

-ABOVE (ILLUSTRATION): the Moon & planets do appear impressive in even small telescopes.
+The Moon & planets do appear impressive in even small telescopes.
 With a 80mm refractor or 10-15cm aperture reflector you’ll have no trouble seeing the rings of Saturn or the larger cloud bands on Jupiter; but note that even at high magnification the planets’ discs will still appear quite small in the eyepiece.
 Below is a sketch of Saturn and some of its moons made with an 200mm reflector.